On a quantum-classical correspondence: from graphs to manifolds: Acknowledgements

 \section{Acknowledgements}

 }

+The author thanks Mohan Sarovar for many discussions regarding physical interpretations throughout the course of this project, and Kurt Maier for graciously providing access to computing resources that greatly helped with simulations.
 This work was supported by the Laboratory Directed Research and Development program at Sandia National Laboratories, a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.